Individual Indian Files

 Among the 3.5 million documents housed in the OHS Research Division is a series entitled "Individual Indian Files."
 These files vary in content from agency to agency, but in most cases, the files pertain to grazing or mineral leases.

-Beginning in the mid to late 1880s, leasing of a person's allotment was developed in the effort to generate income for certain tribal members while the individual was still receiving instruction in farming activities.
+Beginning in the mid to late 1880s, leasing of a person's allotment began in the effort to generate income for certain tribal members while the individual was still receiving instruction in farming activities.
 Most of the lease records in this series begin around 1900 and in some cases continue to 1933.

 Researchers should note that the Individual Indian files pertain only to the agencies listed below.
 The Five Tribes and the Chilocco Indian School do not have Individual Indian files.

 Lastly, the Individual Indian Files are not an exhaustive record for every tribal member within a particular agency.
 It is surmised that only those members who were restricted, meaning those with one-half degree or more, have records included in these files.